 Even things like automation or two-factor authentication are available to free users, despite the fact that these features would normally be reserved for premium subscribers on most other project management suites.

 By upgrading, you’ll also unlock the custom backgrounds that we talked about earlier and get priority support whenever you encounter an issue.
-If you’re running a team with five members then Trello’s business class is still half the price of the paid plan over at Basecamp.
+If you’re running a team with five members then Trello’s premium class is still half the price of the paid plan over at Basecamp.

 - Expansive free tier